RubenCordeiro/node-pinkvisual/README.md

 # node-pinkvisual
-You innovate.
-They masturbate.
 A unnoficial node wrapper for the pinkvisual API: (http://api.pinkvisual.com/home/)